dougeby/IntuneDocs/intune-azure/manage-apps/monitor-app-protection-policies-with-microsoft-intune.md

 ---

-# How to monitor app protection policy user status with Microsoft Intune
+# How to monitor app protection policy user status
 [!INCLUDE[azure_preview](../includes/azure_preview.md)]

 **If you are not in the Intune new Azure portal preview program**, this topic explains [how to create app protection policies](https://docs.microsoft.com/en-us/intune/deploy-use/create-and-deploy-mobile-app-management-policies-with-microsoft-intune) in the classic Intune console.